nix-community/robotnix/README.md

 RobotNix supports two alternative approaches for fetching source files:

 - Build-time source fetching with `pkgs.fetchgit`.
 This is the default.
-  The end user will need to create a repo json file using `mk-repo-file.py` and update `source.jsonFile` to point to this file.
+  An end user wanting to fetch sources not already included in `robotnix` would need to create a repo json file using `mk-repo-file.py` and update `source.jsonFile` to point to this file.
 - Evaluation-time source fetching with `builtins.fetchGit`.
   This is more convenient for development when changing branches, as it allows use of a shared git cache.
   The end user will need to set `source.manifest.{url,rev,sha256}` and enable `source.evalTimeFetching`.